mfroeh/Paragonladder/README.md

 This can exemplary be observed with the battletag `Tok#11317`.

 This project was started whilst Diablo III Season 24 was already running, which is why
-> Every battletag that appeared on the four player leaderboard at one point is tracked.
+> Accounts that appeared on any of the leaderboards at one point are candidates for beeing tracked.

-does only apply to accounts that appear on the four player leaderboard after the projects start.
+does only apply to accounts that appeared on the leaderboards after the projects start.